 There’s another great anecdote about Ernest Hemingway, who was with the Allied army when they liberated Paris – and Hemingway went PERSONALLY to “liberate” Shakespeare & Co.

-All of this can be read about in Beach’s own memoir (Shakespeare and Company) – but here, for the first time, editor Keri Walsh has collated Beach’s voluminous correspondence, so we actually get to hear Beach’s unedited voice.
+All of this can be read about in Beach’s own memoir (Shakespeare and Company) – but in the collection of her letters, edited by Keri Walsh, we actually get to hear Beach’s unedited voice.

 Here is a review of the letters.
 This is all well-trod ground for me, having read many biographies of Joyce (and other literary giants of the day), where she plays a prominent role.
 But there’s something about reading someone’s letters … the un-cleaned-up un-edited thought process and syntax revealed.
 Relationships made clear, without an editorial voice inserting itself.
 For example: